berzerk0/GitPage/CTF-Writeups/SolidState-HTB.md

 <br>

-### Rambling Side Note
+### Rambling, Skippable Side Note
 It wasn't until I had already been attempting this box for some time did I learn about the existence of cronjobs.<br>
 I had to come across the concept in my other attempts to familiarize myself with Linux. <br>
-This underscores a ned to understand the fundamentals of the OS.<br>
+This underscores a need to understand the fundamentals of the OS.<br>
 If you don't understand the OS, it is a lot more difficult to exploit it.

 The idea for cronjobs being important here is hinted at by the name.<br>
 Solid-State implies no moving parts.<br>
-Thematically, this concept is the opposite of this box which runs a script "unexpectedly."<br>
+Thematically, this concept is the opposite of this box, which runs a script without any user input.<br>

 My academic background included classes on circuit design, and the term *Solid State* got conflated with the concept of *steady-state*.<br>